camillo/sayNumber/README.md

 [this](http://de.wikipedia.org/wiki/Zahlennamen) one (wikipedia); or simply read the code :-) Find a table for all 999 names at the end of this doc.

-That was simple.
+That was easy.
 Both systems take the Latin names for 1 to 999 to create new words for numbers.
-Short scale takes a new word all 3 digits, appending llion.
-Long scale takes a new word all 6 digits, appending llion or lliard.
+Short scale takes a new word every 3 digits, appending llion.
+Long scale takes a new word every 6 digits, appending llion or lliard.
 One exception: if the latin number is > 9 and < 100 and ends with an 'a', it is replaced with an 'i', before appending llion or lliard.
 Some examples: